Giannandrea/get-public-ip/readme.md

-get-public-ip provides dns, http, https methods to find public ip of the system running the script
+get-public-ip is one of the most faster library that provide public ip of the client using dns, http, https methods.

 ## Introduction